 ENDING THE STIGMA

 One of the biggest obstacles to mental health access for many is the stigma that remains attached to mental illness.
 People would never dream of rejecting or not sympathizing with a person with cancer, but illnesses that effect the mind cause fear and trepidation in too many people.
-The answer to stigma is education about the realities of mental illness: it is treatable and even preventable.
+The answer to stigma is education about the realities of mental illness: it is treatable and even preventable in some cases.
 Given one in four have a mental illness in any given year, we all know someone affected by this epidemic.

 MENTAL HEALTH FIRST AID